emacsmirror/noether/README.md

     changes.
 This function will be called with the following arguments `(SYMBOL NEWVAL OPERATION WHERE)`.
 Most of the time, you just need the `NEWVAL` parameter.

-While **Noether** comes with a few units, you can define you own like:
+While **Noether** comes with a few units, your can define your own like:

 ```lisp
     ;; The variable that we want to watch